- First-Gen Student Advisory Board (FAB)

 Learn More About:

-The Multicultural Affairs Advisory Council (MAAC) is a non-hierarchical, transparent organization, composed of Columbia College and School of Engineering and Applied Science students, working towards a more respectful, accountable, and socially just campus environment.
+The Multicultural Affairs Advisory Council (MAAC) is a non-hierarchical, transparent organization, composed of Columbia College and Columbia Engineering undergraduates, working towards a more respectful, accountable, and socially just campus environment.
 In partnership with students, student organizations, Multicultural Affairs, and campus offices, we strive to continue creating a university community in which students of all identities are supported, valued, and celebrated.
 We seek:

 - To be an accessible and visible resource for the entire student community